-The Company has recognized contingent consideration related to the MyoScience Acquisition in the amount of \$20.8 million as of June 30, 2020.
-Refer to Note 4, MyoScience Acquisition and Note 15, Acquisition-Related (Gains) Charges and Product Discontinuation, Net, for more information.
+The Company has recognized contingent consideration related to the MyoScience Acquisition in the amount of \$21.6 million as of September 30, 2020.
+Refer to Note 4, MyoScience Acquisition and Note 15, Acquisition-Related Charges and Product Discontinuation, Net, for more information.

 The Company's contingent consideration obligations are recorded at their estimated fair values and are revalued each reporting period if and until the related contingencies are resolved.
-The Company has, as a result of revisions to its forecasted revenues (principally due to the impact of the COVID-19 pandemic), for the three and six month periods ended June 30, 2020, recognized \$1.6 million of charges and \$2.3 million of gains related to contingent consideration, respectively, which have been included in acquisition-related charges (gains) in the condensed consolidated statements of operations.
+The Company has, in the three and nine month periods ended September 30, 2020, recognized \$0.8 million of charges and \$1.6 million of gains, respectively, related to contingent consideration as a result of revisions to the probabilities of regulatory milestones being met, which have been included in acquisition-related charges (gains) in the condensed consolidated statements of operations.
 The Company has measured the fair value of its contingent consideration using a probability-weighted discounted cash flow approach that is based on unobservable inputs and a Monte Carlo simulation.
 These inputs include, as applicable, estimated probabilities and the timing of achieving specified commercial and regulatory milestones, estimated forecasts of revenue and costs and discount rates used to calculate the present value of estimated future payments.
 Significant changes may increase or decrease the probabilities of achieving the related commercial and regulatory events, shorten or lengthen the time required to achieve such events, or increase or decrease estimated forecasts.
-At June 30, 2020, the weighted average discount rate was 5.96% and the weighted average probability of success for regulatory milestones was 22.4%.
-There were no changes in the fair value of contingent consideration in the three and six months ended June 30, 2019.
+At September 30, 2020, the weighted average discount rate was 6.09% and the weighted average probability of success for regulatory milestones was 25.2%.
+There were \$7.3 million in changes in the fair value of contingent consideration in the three and nine months ended September 30, 2019.